cocos/cocos-engine/EngineErrorMap.md

 ### 7204

-_ccsg.TMXLayer.getTileAt(): TMXLayer: the tiles map has been released
+cc.TMXLayer.getTileAt(): TMXLayer: the tiles map has been released

 ### 7205

-_ccsg.TMXLayer.getTileGIDAt(): TMXLayer: the tiles map has been released
+cc.TMXLayer.getTileGIDAt(): TMXLayer: the tiles map has been released

 ### 7206

-_ccsg.TMXLayer.setTileGID(): TMXLayer: the tiles map has been released
+cc.TMXLayer.setTileGID(): TMXLayer: the tiles map has been released

 ### 7207

-_ccsg.TMXLayer.setTileGID(): invalid gid: %s
+cc.TMXLayer.setTileGID(): invalid gid: %s

 ### 7208

-_ccsg.TMXLayer.getTileFlagsAt(): TMXLayer: the tiles map has been released
+cc.TMXLayer.getTileFlagsAt(): TMXLayer: the tiles map has been released

 ### 7209

-_ccsg.TMXLayer.removeTileAt(): TMXLayer: the tiles map has been released
+cc.TMXLayer.removeTileAt(): TMXLayer: the tiles map has been released

 ### 7210